Guide for Authors

 • American rather than British spelling should be used throughout the manuscript, including that within illustrations.

 • Original articles should not exceed 4500 words, which includes all words submitted regardless of location within the manuscript.
 The counted words include title page, abstract, text, acknowledgments, disclosures, tables, figure legends and references.
-The combined total of illustrations and tables should not exceed 10 and the number of references should not exceed 40.5.
+The number of references should not exceed 40.5.
 Order of Content Within Manuscripts

 • New Technology articles are limited to 2500 words including title page, abstract, text, acknowledgments, disclosures, tables, figure legends and references.
 The number of tables should not exceed three; the number of illustrations should not exceed six if tables are included; eight, if there are no tables.
 The number of references should not exceed 10.
 All New Technology papers require an Acknowledgment, which discloses funding sources and includes a freedom of investigation statement.